JohnDorsey/PyCellEliminationRun/readme.md

     -fully self-delimiting Cell Elimination Run blocks, based on CER's natural potential ability to know when it is finished decoding.
       (complexity: low, maintenance: low, CR impact: slightly positive, performance impact: none).

+    -Haven bucket fibonacci coding with haven buckets that aren't embedded in the stream, to improve the effectiveness of Gzipping the output.

+    -in genDynamicMarkovTranscode, move each possible item into the search sequence so that the search directly decides the probability of that item being the next item, instead of needing a separate singleUsageHistogram.

+    -add huffman coding to markov tools.